arajamali/Python-Projects/README.md

 # Python-Projects
 Mini python projects
-from scipy.spatial import Delaunay import numpy as np

-from scipy.spatial import Delaunay import numpy as np

 def alpha_shape(points, alpha, only_outer=True):
     """
     Compute the alpha shape (concave hull) of a set of points.